 After listening to Miles’ pompous monologue about the emotional needs of Pinot grapes, Maya should have gotten up and left, never to return.
-The fact that Madsen succeeds in making her character’s interest in Miles fully believable – without suggesting insanity – is proof of this underrated actress’ remarkable talent.
+The fact that Madsen succeeds in making believable her character’s interest in Miles – without suggesting insanity – is proof of this underrated actress’ remarkable talent.

 The day after

-Unfortunately, not even Virginia Madsen can save Sideways from its predictable, audience-pandering conclusion: Regardless of what happens while on the road, Alexander Payne and Jim Taylor want us to believe that all is well that ends well.
+Unfortunately, not even Virginia Madsen can save Sideways from its predictable, audience-pandering conclusion: Regardless of what happens while on the road, Alexander Payne and Jim Taylor want us to believe that all will be well once you reach your destination.